LIVE PRODUCT

 qstringYesSearch query text.
 Maximum length 512 characters.

-enginestringNoOptional engine preference when using POST /v1/search.
+enginestringYesThe search engine to use.
 Supported values: google, bing, brave, duckduckgo.

 locationstringNoLocation context string.
 Defaults to Global.